morotsman/morotsman.github.io/_posts/2020-07-12-java-covariance.markdown

 Fruit someFruit = fruitsCovariant.get(0);
 {% endhighlight %}

+Even if fruitsCovariant in the example above is a list of apples it is safe to use for the client to use since Apple supports all operations of Fruit.

 So why is not a List covariant by default in Java, after all this looks like the desired behaviour?

 ## The perils of mutability